 The main RGP data center hosted by the IGN is relayed by a mirror data center located at the ENSG.

-- 8 departments or overseas collectivities covered (Guadeloupe, French Guiana, Martinique, Reunion, Mayotte, Saint-Pierre and Miquelon, Saint-Martin, Saint-Barthélémy)
+- 8 overseas departments or communities covered (Guadeloupe, French Guiana, Martinique, Reunion, Mayotte, Saint-Pierre et Miquelon, Saint-Martin, Saint-Barthélémy)

 Regina Data Centre

 Regina provides real-time (TR) and delayed-time (TD) data streams.